 The feeder pipeline industry in Alberta normally operates in an environment of unregulated tariffs.
 Once a permit to construct the pipeline is issued by the ERCB or the AUC, as applicable, subject to the licensing of operational matters or a common carrier declaration, the pipeline is free to establish tariffs in a competitive environment.
 Tariffs are established under contracts of varying terms and conditions and are also posted by location.
 Posted tariffs generally can be adjusted to respond to changing volumes, costs and market circumstances.
 Contracted tariffs can also be adjusted, where permitted by the terms of the contract, for such things as changes in power costs, municipal taxes, environmental and safety costs.
 Pipeline customers have recourse to the ERCB or the AUC, as applicable, with respect to pipeline access and discrimination among customers, if they can establish that the pipeline should be declared to be a common carrier.
 Once declared a common carrier, the ERCB or the AUC, as applicable, has the authority to set rates for the pipeline.
 No pipeline owned by Pembina in the province of Alberta has ever been declared to be a common carrier.
-Tariffs for all of Pembina's Alberta pipeline systems are generally established to recover all costs and earn a reasonable rate of return on the investment in its pipelines.
+Tariffs for all of Pembina's Alberta Pipelines.
 On the oil sands pipelines, tariffs are calculated subject to longer term contracts which provide for payment of the tariff regardless of use of the system.
 The shippers on the Syncrude Pipeline, the Horizon Pipeline and the Cheecham Lateral have agreed not to apply to the Alberta regulator to review tariffs during the term of their agreements.

 In British Columbia the tariffs on the NEBC Pipeline and the Western Pipeline are regulated by the BCUC.
 The BCUC approves tariffs for common carriers and regulates others on a complaints basis.
 In 2008, Pembina reached toll settlements with its current shippers on the Western Pipeline and obtained the approval of the BCUC for these settlements.
+In 2009, the BCUC approved a toll increase on the Taylor to Kamloops portion of the Western System.
 The toll settlements, which are effective until February 29, 2012, represent a collaborative agreement between Pembina and its shippers and include an incentive for the shippers to continue using the Western Pipeline.
 Pembina believes that the agreed upon tolls will provide it with a reasonable return on its capital and reimbursement of its operating expenses.
-See "General Development of the Fund - Developments in 2008 - Conventional Pipelines - Western Pipelines Tolls" and " - Overview - Conventional Pipelines - B.C.
+See " - Overview - Conventional Pipelines - B.C.
 Pipelines".